AdeboyeML/Film_Script_Analysis/README.md

 ![Sample Output][image1]

 ## Highlights

+- ***1000+ movie scripts were scraped from IMSDB Database and segmented into SCENE LOCATIONS/NAMES, SCENE ACTIONS, SCENE CHARACTERS AND SCENE DIALOGUES.

-- ***20 Movies Script Visualizations were done, these scripts were Randomly chosen from the 1000+ movie script I segmented to TEST the authenticity of the Movie Script Analytical Algorithm***
+- ***20 Movies Script Visualizations (based on in-depth analysis) were done, these scripts were Randomly chosen from the 1000+ movie script I segmented to TEST the authenticity of the Movie Script Analytical Algorithm***

 ***- Highly recommended for visualization:***  The graphs/plots for the 20 Movie Scripts can be viewed using this link: